syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-forms.md

 N> The form fields will be flattened only after the PDF document is saved.

+You can also flatten the form fields before saving the PDF document

+Please refer the code sample to flatten the form fields before saving the PDF document

+{% tabs %}

+{% highlight c# %}

+//Load a PDF document

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument("input.pdf");

+//Get the loaded form.

+PdfLoadedForm loadedForm = loadedDocument.Form;

+//Flatten the form fields

+loadedForm.FlattenFields();

+//Save the document

+loadedDocument.Save("Output.pdf");

+//Close the document

+loadedDocument.Close(true);

+{% endhighlight %}

+{% highlight vb.net %}

+'Load the PDF document.

+Dim loadedDocument As New PdfLoadedDocument("Input.pdf")

+'Get the loaded form.

+Dim loadedForm As PdfLoadedForm = loadedDocument.Form

+'Flatten the form fields

+loadedForm.FlattenFields()

+'Save and close the modified document.

+loadedDocument.Save("output.pdf")

+loadedDocument.Close(True)

+{% endhighlight %}

+{% highlight UWP %}

+//Create the file open picker

+var picker = new FileOpenPicker();

+picker.FileTypeFilter.Add(".pdf");

+//Browse and chose the file

+StorageFile file = await picker.PickSingleFileAsync();

+//Creates an empty PDF loaded document instance

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument();

+//Loads or opens an existing PDF document through Open method of PdfLoadedDocument class

+await loadedDocument.OpenAsync(file);

+//Get the loaded form

+PdfLoadedForm loadedForm = loadedDocument.Form;

+//Flatten the form fields

+loadedForm.FlattenFields();

+//Save the PDF document to stream

+MemoryStream stream = new MemoryStream();

+await loadedDocument.SaveAsync(stream);

+//Close the document

+loadedDocument.Close(true);

+//Save the stream as PDF document file in local machine.
+Refer to PDF/UWP section for respected code samples

+Save(stream, "output.pdf");

+{% endhighlight %}

+{% highlight ASP.NET Core %}

+//Load an existing PDF.

+FileStream docStream = new FileStream(fileName, FileMode.Open, FileAccess.Read);

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

+//Get the loaded form.

+PdfLoadedForm loadedForm = loadedDocument.Form;

+//Flatten the form fields

+loadedForm.FlattenFields();

+//Creating the stream object

+MemoryStream stream = new MemoryStream();

+//Save the document into stream

+loadedDocument.Save(stream);

+//If the position is not set to '0' then the PDF will be empty

+loadedDocument.Position = 0;

+//Close the document

+loadedDocument.Close(true);

+//Defining the ContentType for pdf file

+string contentType = "application/pdf";

+//Define the file name

+string fileName = "Output.pdf";

+//Creates a FileContentResult object by using the file contents, content type, and file name

+return File(stream, contentType, fileName);

+{% endhighlight %}

+{% highlight Xamarin %}

+//Load the file as stream

+Stream docStream = typeof(App).GetTypeInfo().Assembly.GetManifestResourceStream("Sample.Assets.Sample.pdf");

+PdfLoadedDocument loadedDocument = new PdfLoadedDocument(docStream);

+//Get the loaded form.

+PdfLoadedForm loadedForm = loadedDocument.Form;

+//Flatten the form fields

+loadedForm.FlattenFields();

+//Creating the stream object

+MemoryStream stream = new MemoryStream();

+//Save the document into stream

+loadedDocument.Save(stream);

+//If the position is not set to '0' then the PDF will be empty

+loadedDocument.Position = 0;

+//Close the document

+loadedDocument.Close(true);

+//Save the stream into pdf file

+//The operation in Save under Xamarin varies between Windows Phone, Android and iOS platforms.
+Please refer PDF/Xamarin section for respective code samples

+if (Device.OS == TargetPlatform.WinPhone || Device.OS == TargetPlatform.Windows)
+{
+            Xamarin.Forms.DependencyService.Get<ISaveWindowsPhone>().Save("output.pdf", "application/pdf", stream);
+}
+else
+{
+           Xamarin.Forms.DependencyService.Get<ISave>().Save("output.pdf", "application/pdf", stream);
+}

+{% endhighlight %}

+{% endtabs %}

 To prevent the user from changing the form field content, you can also use [Readonly](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Interactive.PdfField.html#Syncfusion_Pdf_Interactive_PdfField_ReadOnly) property.

 The below code snippet illustrates how to set the ``ReadOnly`` property to a new PDF document.